Computer Problem HelpIntroduction and General Tips

 2. You have a pretty good chance of having a hardware problem if:

-.
+a.
 Your computer is in a bad environment (excess heat/moisture or is near other electronic components that cause magnetic interference e.g. unshielded stereo speakers, machinery, older TVs, etc.)

 b.
 You unplug and plug accessories into your computer without first shutting off the power to your computer.
 This has a high likelihood of causing a short to your system as you could be charged with static electrically.